karthikvegi/Globometer/README.md

 3. What if you could understand the emotions and sentiments of people after an event happened, say a new law is passed

 # Data Source
 GDELT, backed by Google Jigsaw, is creating a platform to fundamentally reimagine how we study the human world in realtime at a planetary scale.
-In essence, GDELT monitors the news all over the world, traslates it, processes it to identify all events, counts, quotes, people, organizations, locations, themes, emotions, relevant imagery, video, and embedded social media posts, placed it into global context, and makes it available for enabling open research on the planet itself.
+In essence, GDELT monitors the news all over the world, translates it from 100 languages, processes it to identify all events, counts, quotes, people, organizations, locations, themes, emotions, relevant imagery, video, and embedded social media posts, placed it into global context, and makes it available for enabling open research on the planet itself.

 Data refreshed every 15 minutes.

+# Relevant Technologies
+1. Kafka
+2. ElasticSearch
+3. Spark
+4. Cassandra?
+Google Big Table?
+5. Flask

+# Architecture